bentoml/heroku-deploy/README.md

     Added heroku!
     ```

-3. Deploy to Heroku use BentoCTL deploy command
+3. Deploy to Heroku use entoctl deploy command
     ```bash
     # Use the interactive mode
     $ bentoctl deploy
     #
     # or provide deployment spec yaml.
-See BentoCTL repo for more detail
+See bentoctl repo for more detail
     $ bentoctl deploy --file deployment_spec.yaml

     #example response